Our advice for clinicians on the coronavirus is here.

 - Finally, as a parent or carer, look after your own mental health too: This will help you to best support yourself and those you care about.
 Remember to talk to your family and friends about how you are feeling and seek help for yourself from the NHS and other support services if it’s all getting too much.

 What can I do if I am worried about my child right now?

-During the COVID-19 pandemic services are still there for you, so don’t hold back asking for help.
+Services are here for you, so don’t hold back asking for help.